 Once you Create a Brand and Define a List for a given brand, you can:

-Before you can send your first campaign you need to ensure your account configuration is complete.
+Before you can send your first campaign you need to ensure your account setup is complete.
 Make sure you:

-- Got your Amazon SES account out of sandbox mode by requesting a daily send limit increase.
-You should have a reply within an hour or so.
+- Get your Amazon SES account out of sandbox mode and request a new daily send limit.

 - Define Sender Identities – you have 2 options: